SAP/stewardci-core/Dependencies.md

             ./build.sh

-    4. If successfull, add the changes to the Git index and proceed with the next dependency.
+    4. If successful, add the changes to the Git index and proceed with the next dependency.

 2. Update the _indirect_ dependencies: